 Consider this for a moment:

 What does it cost your organization when you miss deadlines?
 What does it cost your team?
 How about you?

 It probably costs you a lot.
 Your VPs will only put it up with that for so long.
 What if you cut down some of those delays and deliver projects on time?
 If everyone is updating their statuses in project management software, you’ll be able to see timelines, identify delays and make adjustments before it’s too late.
 Or at least you can be upfront about new deadlines because now you know when and how the delays are actually happening.
 Now you’ll eliminate fire drills at the end of a project because you are consistently updated on project status.

 As you can tell, projects are intertwined and connected.
 When one thing falls or stumbles, it has the potential to affect the whole campaign or project.
 With project management software, you can track your budget and your spending.
 Projects come in on budget when you pay more attention to them.
 Project management software helps you with that.
 You can compare your estimates versus your actual spending to make sure you stay on track.

 Key Benefit: Avoid extra costs

-Good projects aren’t only about the team; they’re about to deliverables to the wider organization.
+Good projects aren’t only about the team; they’re about delivering to the wider organization.
 To that end, the whole company (or at least the senior management) needs to know what’s going on.
 Project management software can help!